simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/pycmap_has_field.rst.txt

 .. method:: has_field(tableName, varName)

-    Returns True if the specified column (field) exists in the table; otherwise returns False.
+    Returns True if the specified column (field) exists in the table Returns False if either table or variable does not exist (also see :ref:`columns`)

     |

     :Parameters:
         **tableName: string**
             The name of table associated with the dataset.
 A full list of table names can be found in the :ref:`Catalog`.
-        **variable: string or list of string**
+        **varName: string or list of string**
             Variable short name.
 A full list of variable short names can be found in the :ref:`Catalog`.

-    :returns\:: String literal.
+    :returns\:: Boolean